 Glitter!
-How to Wear It, and More Importantly, How to Get It Off
+How to Wear It, and More Important, How to Get It Off

 Scotch tape just became a staple in our makeup bag.

-Pride is just about now-ish, and that means it’s time to invest in at least 10 pounds of glitter in every color!
-Trust us, there is no such thing as too much if you’re attending the parade and after-parties.
-Extra is the name of the game.
-But applying glitter is notoriously tricky, so we asked some of our favorite makeup artists for their glitters of choice, tricks for making it stay put though all the celebratory dancing, and how to get it off so you don’t fall asleep looking like a disco ball (it will cling to your sheets, your clothes, your hair, the inside of your eyelids...and you will be finding sparkles around your apartment the rest of the year—we’ve been there).
-Check out their picks below and get ready to shine bright tomorrow!
+Feeling festive and looking to switch up your beauty look?
+Time to invest in at least 10 pounds of glitter in every color!
+Trust us—it’s fun and bold and will make your makeup pop.
+Applying glitter is notoriously tricky though, so we asked some of our favorite makeup artists for their glitters of choice, tricks for making it stay put, and how to get it off so you don’t fall asleep looking like a disco ball (it will cling to your sheets, your clothes, your hair, the inside of your eyelids, and you’ll be finding sparkles around your apartment the rest of the year—we’ve been there).
+Check out their picks below, and get ready to sparkle!

 The All-Time Best Glitters